Menu

 EHR (Electronic Health Records) and EMRs (Electronic Medical Records) are often used synonymously, but they are not the same.

-An EMR system in healthcare setup EMR (Electronic Medical Record) is digital data of the patient used within a single practice, while EHR (Electronic Health Record) is a comprehensive record from multiple providers shared for better care coordination.
+An EMR system in healthcare is the digital medical data (digital version of the patient’s chart) used within a single practice.
+While EHR (Electronic Health Record) is a comprehensive patient health record (types of hospitals, number of visits, etc) from multiple providers consolidated in one place for better care coordination.

 Some of the key differences between electronic health records and electronic medical records are as follows: